ezrantn/ezrantn.github.io/content/_index.md

 # Hello! 👋

-I'm Ezra, a Software Engineer from Indonesia passionate about crafting robust backend systems.
-My expertise spans API development, Cloud Computing, and System Design, with a particular focus on distributed systems and scalable architectures.
+I’m Ezra, a Software Engineer from Indonesia focused on building resilient backend systems.
+My skills include API development, Cloud Computing, and System Design, with a focus on distributed and scalable architectures.

-Currently pursuing my Bachelor's degree in Computer Science at Soegijapranata Catholic University, I'm dedicated to pushing the boundaries of what's possible in software engineering.
-While Go is my primary programming language, I'm well-versed in several other technologies that help bring solutions to life.
+I’m pursuing a Bachelor’s in Computer Science at Soegijapranata Catholic University, with Go as my primary language and experience across various technologies.

-I'm an active contributor to open-source projects and enjoy sharing knowledge through technical writing.
-My research interests include cryptography, cloud computing, and cybersecurity.
+I contribute to open-source projects and enjoy sharing knowledge through technical writing.
+My interests span cryptography, cloud computing, and cybersecurity.

-When I'm not immersed in code, you'll find me at the gym or on the basketball court with friends.
-My life philosophy follows the Japanese proverb "七転び八起き" (Nana korobi ya oki) - "Fall seven times, rise eight."
+Outside of coding, I’m often at the gym or playing basketball.
+I live by the Japanese proverb “七転び八起き” (Nana korobi ya oki) – “Fall seven times, rise eight.”

-Let's connect!
+Let’s connect!
 Whether you have questions, want to collaborate, or just chat about tech, feel free to reach out:

 <div class="social-links">
   <a href="mailto:ezrantn@proton.me" class="social-icon">